vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 Small demo video: https://youtu.be/8zCs0nxl-rU

-Developed with/for Python 3.4+ (might work in earlier 3.x though) You may either install the package through pip:
+Developed with/for Python 2.7 and 3.3+
+You may either install the package through pip:

 `       pip install fels`